kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

 Follow the instructions to call the secured Service using the tokens issued for the client you registered.

-1. Send a `GET` request with a token that has the `read` scope to the HttpBin service:
+1. Send a `GET` request with a token that has the `read` scope to the HTTPBin service:

    ```shell
    curl -ik -X GET https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/headers -H "Authorization: Bearer $ACCESS_TOKEN_READ"
    ```

-2. Send a `POST` request with a token that has the `write` scope to the HttpBin's `/post` endpoint:
+2. Send a `POST` request with a token that has the `write` scope to the HTTPBin's `/post` endpoint:

    ```shell
    curl -ik -X POST https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/post -d "test data" -H "Authorization: bearer $ACCESS_TOKEN_WRITE"